frankfralick/openai-func-enums/README.md

 # openai-func-enums:

-openai-func-enums is a set of procedural macros and other functions, to be used in conjunction with async-openai, that make it easy to use enums to compose "functions" that can be passed to OpenAIs chat completions api.
+openai-func-enums is an unofficial Rust library for OpenAI.
+It contains a set of procedural macros and other functions, to be used in conjunction with [async-openai](https://github.com/64bit/async-openai), that make it easy to use enums to compose "function" tool types that can be passed to OpenAI's chat completions api.

 ### Why?